DHTMLX/docs-kanban/docs/guides/customization.md

 # Customization

-Besides the built-in settings you can specify a custom template for the cards, change the toolbar structure and functionality, and apply custom styles to JS Kanban.
+Besides the built-in settings you can specify a custom template for the cards, change the toolbar structure and functionality, and apply custom styles to Kanban.

 ## Custom cards

-To apply a custom template to the cards of JS Kanban, you need to specify the [cardTemplate](api/config/js_kanban_cardtemplate_config.md) property in the configuration object of JS Kanban.
+To apply a custom template to the cards of Kanban, you need to specify the [cardTemplate](api/config/js_kanban_cardtemplate_config.md) property in the configuration object of Kanban.
 In this callback you can define the desired styles and logic.
 See the snippet below:

 <iframe src="https://snippet.dhtmlx.com/8rhdq81d?mode=js" frameborder="0" class="snippet_iframe" width="100%" height="600"></iframe>